w3c/webappsec-permissions-policy/integration.md

 > The `document.write` API has existed on the web since roughly the dawn of
 > JavaScript, and has no failure modes.
 >
-> One means of disallowing this feature via Feature Policy would be to declare that
+> One means of disallowing this feature via Permissions Policy would be to declare that
 > any calls to `document.write()` will silently fail.
 However, this would mean that
 > if a page contained a script like this:
 >